PratyakshRaj/ML-based-metallicity/README.md

 2. data cleaning,processing and visualising
 3. five types of ML models and hypertuning
 4. plotting metrics and ranking of features
+5. stimulated catalogs using guassian distr. for error calc.